Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Friends, Family, or Neighbors

 Friends, family, or neighbors can be a great resource if you have a good relationship and trust them.
 Like friends and family, make sure your neighbor is onboard with your training methods.
-Friends, family, or neighbors should also have a personable temperament, like dogs, and have some basic experience with handling them.
+Friends, family, or neighbors should also have a personable temperament, like dogs, and have some basic experience handling them.

 Teach Your Golden Retriever To Be Alone